 Backsplash Design Ideas

-JM Construction has been lucky enough to have the talented as our in-house designer and project coordinator who helps our clients realize what a huge difference backsplashes can make in a kitchen or bathroom.
+JM Construction has been lucky enough to have in-house talent.
+Our designer and project coordinator helps our clients realize what a huge difference a backsplash can make in a kitchen or bathroom.

 Some of our recent projects that our in-house designer has flexed her design muscles on include “The White Project”, in which the role of this particular backsplash focused on protecting the wall’s surface while adding visual interest.
 The travertine backsplash with metal accents featured below helped to transform the kitchen of this cape-style home.